30 questions to ask before creating B2B content

-To work out the best approach, at the start of each content programme, we ask a set of tried-and-tested questions.
+To work out the best approach, at the start of each content programme, I ask a set of tried-and-tested questions.
 Here are some of the key issues to consider.

 - Think of an individual client who is typical of those you work with.
 How would you describe him/her (e.g. time poor, risk averse, careful, innovative, professional, commercial, apathetic, amusing)?

 - What are the business issues they worry about?
 You could do a PESTLE here.

 - What are the professional issues they worry about (e.g ‘they want a promotion’, ‘they want to work fewer hours’)?

 - What big events/changes are taking place this year/next year that they will be/should be considering?

 - How do they find out about products/services (e.g. word of mouth, personal contact, PR, social)?

 - Thinking more widely….what industries do your customers/clients work in?